 Government of Mesopotamia

-The foundation of the Mesopotamia was built on agriculture.
+The foundation of Mesopotamia was built on agriculture.
 Farming feeds most of the population of the villages.
-If the crops go wrong, the village had to suffer from starvation.
+If the crops go wrong, the village would suffer from starvation.
 People believed in gods and divine power.
-Priests who had a great influence of god was a most important people in Mesopotamia.
+Priests who had a great influence on god were the most important people in Mesopotamia.
 Villagers need a leader to make agriculture more sustainable.
-Irrigation by building the canals and damp was the effective way to increase agriculture surplus.
+Irrigation by building the canals and damp was the effective way to increase agricultural surplus.
 The priest and the secular leader known as lugal were the capable people that could guide the labor.
-Gradually priest and lugal started the governing in the most complex problems.
+Gradually priest and lugal started governing in the most complex problems.
 Lugal became the powerful person that started to govern the city.
 The job of the Lugal was secular.
 Mesopotamians considered Lugal as a Patron god that govern and protect the cities.
 Later, King form dynasties and the throne is passed from father to son.

 Mesopotamia was divided into separate smaller cities or kingdom with different leadership and government.

-“If a husband found her wife cheating or tell her husband that she is not her husband, then the husband has a right to push her in the river”.
+“If a husband found her wife cheating or told her husband that she is not her husband, then the husband has a right to push her in the river”.

 “If a patient died because of the surgeon, one of the hands of the surgeon would get cut off”.

 The government of Assyria was organized on the basis of the social classes.
 Assyria was a large empire with a complex structure.
 Kings were in-charge and controlled the governors.
 The government has a hierarchical structure.
 King was on the top of the society followed by Government officials, priests, and Nobles.
 Solders were the strong force of the whole Mesopotamia region.
 They defend the cities and are well known for their brutality

 Writing and Language of Mesopotamia